weezycode/bilemo/README.md

 <h1 align="center">
-Bilemo REST API for mobile phone
+Bilemo is a REST API for mobile phone
 </h1>

 ## *Bilemo is a company offering a whole selection of high-end cell phones*.